♫ Listening to: Weakness by Alice Ivy and Sycco ♫

 I stamped lyrics from songs I like, and if you want to play a game where you guess what songs I used, message me through instagram or email me with your guesses, and I’ll tell if you’re right.
 I may even send you a link to a custom spotify playlist I’ll make with just songs that inspired these 2022 Valentine cookies.

-Freeze the cookies with messages, for 5 minutes.
-This will make them strong enough for you to transfer them to the parchment-covered cookie sheets without harming them.
+Freeze the marble cookies with messages, for 5 minutes.
+This will make them strong enough for you to transfer them to the parchment-covered baking sheets without harming them.

 Bake in a 350º oven for 10 minutes.